Robert Ekelund: Significance in economics

 Economic topics notably discussed by Ekelund include cultural economics, the history of economic thought, the economics of regulation, the economics of religion, public choice theory, mercantilism, and the economics of the American Civil War blockades.

-Textbooks by Ekelund have sold successfully with his and Robert Tollison's basic book, "Economics" now in its seventh edition.
-One of Ekelund's primary interests centers on the history of economic theory and its relevance to contemporary economic theory and policy.
-His book with Robert Hebert, "A History of Economic Theory and Method" has entered its sixth edition and the fifth decade of continual publication.
+Textbooks by Ekelund have sold successfully with his and Robert Tollison's basic book, "Economics" reached its seventh edition.
+The history of economic theory and its relevance to contemporary economic theory and policy was one of Ekelund's primary interests.
+His book with Robert Hebert, "A History of Economic Theory and Method" has entered its sixth edition and has been in continuous publication for five decades.
 The book illustrates how models can facilitate the analysis of economic theory as well as its interaction with both ancient and contemporary psychology, sociology, anthropology, and culture.
 This book, with various editions translated into five languages, remains a primary source in the development of modern economic theory.

 His interests in the economics of regulation were combined with Sir Edwin Chadwick's historical study in 2012.
 Chadwick's sophisticated 19th-century conceptions of moral hazard, common pool problems, asymmetric information, and theory of "competition for the field" of service (franchising) were pioneering concepts in contemporary theory but were only rediscovered in the second half of the 20th century.
 Ekelund along with E. O. Price chronicled these stark innovations in a recent book entitled The Economics of Edwin Chadwick: Incentives Matter.
 According to Professor Sam Peltzman of the University of Chicago, "Economists owe a great debt to Ekelund and Price for making us aware of Edwin Chadwick's seminal contributions.
 Chadwick lived in the middle of the 19th century, but he anticipated many of the theoretical and practical advances that culminated in the law and economics revolution of the late 20th century.
 These include Coase's analysis of social cost and Demsetz's proposal for franchise bidding in natural monopolies.
 Read the summary of Chadwick's ideas about railroads and consider that Britain adopted many of them but only more than a century later.
 The book is full of similar examples where Chadwick's prescience is extraordinary.
 Economists, legal scholars and practitioners, especially those working at the intersection of law and economics, will want to read this book."

 Ekelund's 1981 book with Tollison, Mercantilism as a Rent-Seeking Society, is cited as an exemplar of the school of thought that argues that mercantilism, rather than being the result of miscalculation, was a system designed by rent-seekers to enforce public policy favorable towards themselves.